-- Facilitate dialogue/debate, popularisation and/or contextualisation of contemporary scientific issues.
+- Facilitate dialogue and debate, popularisation and/or contextualisation of contemporary scientific issues.

 - Explore the interface between science and society by researching public attitudes to science or different forms of communication.

-- If you enrol in a Masters degree, you will produce an original creative work, such as audio or video media, educational resources, a museum installation, or a public exhibition.
+- If you enrol in a Masters degree, you may produce an original creative work, such as audio or video media, educational resources, a museum installation, or a public exhibition.